 Most of imaginary play-pals appear when a child is between 2 and 3 years old.
 Depending on the child, an imaginary friend might be ever-present around your kid or an occasional house-guest.
 Imaginary friends come in all shapes and sizes: from a fairy-godmother to a giant red dog.
 They can be animal, adult, peer or a fantastical creature –imagination is the limit!

 Children have imaginary friends for all sorts of reasons.
-One kid might use one to encounter his developing personality, as a safe way to explore emotions or as an outlet to express complicated feelings or words, while other kid might have one that acts as an alter-ego to test parents and limits, and place blame for misconducts.
-It might be that a child creates a pal that’s a perfect peer to keep him company or give extra moral support.
+One kid might use one to encounter their developing personality, as a safe way to explore emotions, or as an outlet to express complicated feelings or words, while other kids might have one that acts as an alter-ego to test parents and limits, and place blame for misconducts.
+It might be that a child creates a pal that’s a perfect peer to keep them company or give extra moral support.

-Marjorie Taylor is a leading psychology researcher of the Imagination Lab at the University of Oregon, and, since the 80s, she has been exploring the relationship between imaginary friends and children’s cognitive and socio-emotional development.
+Marjorie Taylor, a leading psychology researcher in the Imagination Lab at the University of Oregon, has been exploring the relationship between imaginary friends and children’s cognitive and socio-emotional development since the 80s.
 According to her book Imaginary companions and the children who create them, up to two thirds of children will have an imaginary friend between the ages of 3 and 8.
 Her research team has found only small statistically significant differences between kids with and without imaginary friends, but these differences are actually positive.
-Children with imaginary companions appear to be good at understanding the perspective of others, have a slightly larger vocabulary and seem to be less shy.
+Children with imaginary companions appear to be good at understanding the perspective of others, have a slightly larger vocabulary, and seem to be less shy.